Vinai/customer-registration-ip/app/code/community/Netzarbeiter/CustomerRegIp/README.txt

 The Extension was designed to be used together with the Netzarbeiter_CustomerActivation extension.

+To include the customers registration email address in transactional email templates where the customer object is available you can use {{var customer.getRegistrationRemoteIp()}}

 UNINSTALL

 To uninstall this extension you need to run the following SQL after removing the